newrelic/nr1-github/catalog/additionalInfo.md

 for full instructions.

 Personal access tokens are stored with New Relic One's `UserStorage` APIs. `UserStorage` data is accessible only to the user account and `Nerdpack` which created it.
 The data is encrypted in transmission, but is not encrypted at rest (within the underlying database).
-Because of this, `UserStorage` data may be accessible to a New Relic employee via an administrative privilege in the platform.w
+Because of this, `UserStorage` data may be accessible to a New Relic employee via an administrative privilege in the platform.